agapeism/agapeism/README.md

-  dont talk to me about any form of discourse im employed
+  dont talk to me about any form of discourse I DONT CARE